morphytron/ffmpeg-utils/readme.md

 # ffmpeg-utils

 This project started out as a personal need to study for the AWS Professional Solutions Architecture Certification.
 I had access to multiple courses as mp4 files, but I wanted to use VLC to listen and cast to my TV, where iTunes fails miserably.
 While iTunes has sorting functionality, sometimes, it would not sort in the correct order.
-I also wanted each course to alternate between the next section of the course so that it was like a day at the University: aka., I would be exposed to 3 different lectures.
+I also wanted each course to alternate between the next section of the course so that it was like a day at the University: aka., I would be exposed to 3 different lectures and then the next section for each course would be in the playlist.

 ## Three main functions
 * Create mp3 files from mp4s as a batch operation.